Ivan Ahimbisibwe

-Ivan Ahimbisibwe (born 18 March 2000) is a Ugandan professional footballer who plays as a forward for KCCA FC in the Uganda Premier League and the Uganda national football team.
+Ivan Ahimbisibwe (born 18 March 2000) is a Ugandan professional footballer who plays as a forward for Zakho SC in the Iraqi Stars League and the Uganda national football team.

 Early life and education

 Ahimbisibwe was born in Kacence Village, Mbarara Uganda.
-He attended Mbarara Modern Primary School and Uganda Martyrs Primary before completing O-Level at Nyakayojo Secondary School and A-Level at St. Andrew’s Secondary School in Rubindi.
+He attended Mbarara Modern Primary School and Uganda Martyrs Primary before completing O-Level at Nyakayojo Secondary School and A-Level at St. Andrew's Secondary School in Rubindi.
 He later earned a degree in Social Work and Social Administration.

 Club career

 Youth career

 He began his football journey with the Mbarara Sports Academy, run by Salim Branden, from 2010 to 2015.
 The academy also produced players such as Kondok Junior, Brian Aheebwa, and Clinton Kamugisha.

 Synergy FC

-Ahimbisibwe was spotted by coach Brian Ssenyondo and joined Synergy FC, playing in Uganda’s Big League for two and a half seasons.
+Ahimbisibwe was spotted by coach Brian Ssenyondo and joined Synergy FC, playing in Uganda's Big League for two and a half seasons.
 He scored 18 goals in his first season, 15 in the second, and 8 in half a season before leaving.